cruddy/docs/Configuration.md

 ],
 ```

-Each schema is resolved through the IoC container.
+Each schema is resolved from the IoC container.

 ### Presentational options

 `brand` and `brand_url` determine the application name and the url to the main page, the link will be displayed in the left part of the main navigation.

-`layout` sets the main layout.
-The default is `cruddy::layout`.

 `ace_theme` sets the default color theme for ace editor.
 The default value is `chrome`.